-Event: Tanzania has had twenty (20) confirmed cases of COVID-19.
+Event: The Tanzanian Government has announced twenty (20) confirmed cases of COVID-19.
 There has been one (1) confirmed death.

-As of March 29, Ethiopian Airlines remains the only commercial carrier flying international routes in and out of Tanzania.
-As of today, Ethiopian Airlines will drop to three flights per week from Dar es Salaam: Tuesday, Thursday, and Saturday.
+Ethiopian Airlines remains the only commercial carrier flying international routes in and out of Tanzania.
+As of March 31, Ethiopian Airlines operates three flights per week from Dar es Salaam: Tuesday, Thursday, and Saturday.